R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Pitfalls in Reproducibility and Evaluation

 Issues of duplicates in Android malware datasets have been reported in prior studies~\cite{irolla2018duplication,zhao2021impact}.
-The study by Irolla et al.~\cite{irolla2018duplication} analyzed duplicates in the original Drebin dataset~\cite{arp2014drebin} using opcode sequences and found that 50.65\% of malware samples were unique, with the rest being duplicates.
-They demonstrated that removing duplicates can alter the performance rankings of different machine learning models.
-Zhao et al.~\cite{zhao2021impact} examined duplicates in four malware datasets using APK, DEX, opcode sequences, and API calls to identify them.
+The study by~\cite{irolla2018duplication} analyzed duplicates in the original Drebin dataset~\cite{arp2014drebin} using opcode sequences and found that 50.65\% of malware samples were unique, with the rest being duplicates.
+They demonstrated that removing duplicates can alter the performance rankings of different machine learning models. \cite{zhao2021impact} examined duplicates in four malware datasets using APK, DEX, opcode sequences, and API calls to identify them.
 They also evaluated the impact of duplicates on multiple machine-learning models.

-Our study differs from these works in two key ways.
-First, neither study provided a time-aware analysis of duplicates' effects on malware detection models.
-Time-aware metrics are recommended for malware detection~\cite{pendlebury2019tesseract}, and results based only on global metrics (such as F1-score) may not accurately reflect the situation, as the level of duplicates can vary monthly.
-We will demonstrate this variability later.
-Second, we evaluate the impact of duplicates in both offline and active learning settings, whereas previous studies focused only on offline learning.
-These settings require different methods to address duplicates, which we discuss later.
+Our study differs from prior works in key ways.
+First, we are the first to address the reproducibility of reported results in this context.
+Second, we provide a time-aware analysis of duplicates' effects on malware detection models, as global metrics (e.g., F1-score) may miss monthly variations~\cite{pendlebury2019tesseract}.
+Lastly, unlike prior studies focused only on offline learning, we assess duplicates' impact in offline and continuous learning settings, which require different deduplication approaches, as discussed later.